Paulnolan90/P2-JavaScriptMatchGame/README.md

     - I anticipate receiving confirmation for each successful match and for the matched images to be displayed.
     - To view my score.
     - Confirmation that the game is completed.
+    - The game to restart once completed so I can play again.

 - ### Design
     - ### Colour scheme: